jesshill/Onish_lab/protocols/Intestinal cell isolation from worms/Worm_Dissociation/mixed_stage_embryos.md

   - Run the sorting sample through the FACS instrument and record data from ~10,000 events
   - Verify that gates are set appropriately for the sorting sample and adjust gates as needed
 - Sort cells
-  - Once gates and gating strategy are established, prepare two flow tubes to collect the sorted cells by aliquoting 0.2ml of L15-10 into them.
+  - Once gates and gating strategy are established, prepare two flow tubes/or v-bottom 96 well plate to collect the sorted cells by aliquoting either 0.2 ml/or ... of L15-10 into them.
 Place the collection tubes into the tube holder inside the FACS instrument.
   - Prepare the FACS instrument for a simultaneous two-way collection of cells from the "nonintestine cells" gate and "intestine cells" gate
   - Collect 1x10^6 cells from the non-intestine cells gate.
 This should yield a total volume of 3.5 - 4 ml of cell suspension.
 Store sorted cells on ice.
   - Collect cells from the "intestine cells" gate continuously until there is no more sorting sample remaining.
 This should yield between 50,000 to 300,000 cells in a total volume of 0.2-0.5 ml.
 Store sorted cells on ice.